Parts of the Sentence - Verbals

-An infinitive is to plus a verb form.
+An infinitive is a verbal that is to plus a verb form.
 It can be used as an adjective.
-Examples: to be, to see, to be seen, to be eaten.

 An infinitive phrase is made up of an infinitive and any complements (direct objects, predicate nominatives, predicate adjectives, or modifiers) like the gerund.
 An infinitive phrase that comes at the beginning of the sentence is always followed by a comma and modifies the subject of the sentence.

-Instructions: Find the participles and the participial and infinitive phrases in these sentences and tell what word they modify.
+Instructions: Find the participles, infinitives, participial phrases, and infinitive phrases in these sentences and tell what word they modify.

 1. The money lying on the dresser is yours.